 Concerns arise because the metal in the DePuy ASR hip implant contains the elements cobalt and chromium, which can be hazardous and even carcinogenic.
 Shards of this metal have been known to grind off of the ASR hip implant, damaging surrounding tissues and muscles and resulting in an increased level of these dangerous metal ions in the body.
 This can cause intense leg, hip or groin pain, and in many cases patients have reported pain to the point of immobility.
 Read more…

 Yamaha Rhino 660

-Some of the defects of the Rhino include that it is inherently unstable because of the top heavy nature and the seatbelts unspool if the vehicle rolls over.
-According to the U.S. Consumer Product Safety Commission, more than two-thirds of the 50 cases they have investigated involved rollovers and many involved unbelted occupants.
+Some of the defects of the Rhino include that it is inherently unstable because of the top heavy nature and the fact that its seatbelts unspool if the vehicle rolls over.
+According to the Consumer Product Safety Commission, more than two-thirds of the 50 cases they have investigated involved rollovers and many involved unbelted occupants.
 Many of these cases occurred at low speeds and on a level terrain.

 If you or a loved one have questions about the Yamaha Rhino 660 or another similar ATV, contact our Yamaha Rhino lawyers to find out more about your rights and situation.